lmc2179/lmc2179.github.io/drafts/minimize.md

 # We often want to tailor our model to the situation

+We commonly want to fit a model that can't be expressed as a basis-expanded linear regression

-Example of diminishing returns - satiation process?
-Cat treats, marketing spend, organic growth
+Example of diminishing returns/dose response - satiation, Cat treats, marketing spend, organic growth;

 Lots of relationships between two real variables go something like this: "As x increases, so does y.
 But the next x causes less increase than the last one"